This no-bake healthier peanut butter pie is made with just four ingredients and is free of refined sugars; this pie couldn’t be easier to make!

 100% this Healthier Peanut Butter Pie is perfect as-is, but whipped cream is a really good way to cover up any imperfections after your pie has chilled.

-I like to use coconut whipped cream, but any whipped cream (homemade or store-bought) will work.
+I like to use my dairy-free coconut whipped cream, but any whipped cream (homemade or store-bought) will work.

 I know I keep saying that this is healthier and then I’ve garnished with peanut butter candies, but that’s because I know my dad would have loved it like that.